TotallyNotRobots/CloudBot/docs/installing/win.md

 We recommend that use you use a *unix system to run CloudBot in production, or Vagrant when developing CloudBot.
 However, it is possible to install natively on Windows.

-First, make sure you have Python 3.5 installed.
-It can be downloaded at [python.org](https://www.python.org/downloads/release/python-341/).
+First, make sure you have Python 3.5 or higher installed.
+It can be downloaded at [python.org](https://www.python.org/downloads/).

 Next, you need to install `pip`.